 Hula hoops can be stored at work and you can normally find a space to spin one round your waist.
 ‘Hoop Snack’ breaks of 5-10 minutes are a great way to get your heart pumping, your blood flowing and refresh your mind.
 You could set a timer and take a hoop snack break every 60 minutes, or take one whenever you feel stuck on something.
 Taking a break and shifting your perspective for a while is often the best way to find the solution you are seeking.
 You can also hoop while watching T.V. which provides a much healthier way of getting your Netflix fix.

 Why Hula Hooping is the perfect counterbalance to sitting

 When we sit, we bend backwards through our pelvis and contract through the front of our body.
 When we hoop we pulse our pelvis forward, open up through our chest and push our shoulders back.
 It is the perfect counterbalance movement.

 Your desk job is not necessarily an early death sentence if you manage it mindfully.
 It is not inherently true that sitting is the new smoking.
-Whenever you can take the active option for travel, try and get up and move (hoop :-)) every hour, and choose health promoting evening activities rather than just plopping down in front of the T.V. for hours every night with a bag of chips and block of chocolate.
+Whenever you can, take the active option for travel, try to get up and move (hoop :-)) every hour, and choose health promoting evening activities rather than just plopping down in front of the T.V. for hours every night with a bag of chips and block of chocolate.